MP Estate Planning UK

 DIY wills in the UK: benefits, limitations and common mistakes

-Choosing paper kits, downloaded templates or online tools looks sensible when affairs are simple.
+Paper kits, downloadable templates and online tools look sensible when affairs are simple.
 Each option saves time and upfront cost.
-But there are clear limits that people often miss.
+But there are clear limits that people often miss — and the consequences tend to surface at the worst possible moment, when someone has died and the family is already under strain.

 DIY wills

-• Paper kits — cheap and basic help with standard wording.
+• Paper kits — cheap and basic, providing standard wording for simple gifts.

-• Templates — editable files for simple gifts and residue clauses.
+• Templates — editable documents for straightforward gifts and residuary clauses.

-• Online tools — guided forms with some prompts but limited legal advice.
+• Online tools — guided question-and-answer forms with some prompts, but limited or no legal advice.

 Where mistakes crop up